 1. Limited Contrast Ratio

-When compared to TN panels, IPS LCD panels have better contrast ration because it has better color depth.
+When compared to TN panels, IPS LCD panels have better contrast ratio because it has better color depth.
 However, VA panels and AMOLED panels have better contrast ratio than IPS panels.

 Backlighting can be blocked effectively in a vertical alignment display technology.
 This produces deeper blacks and subsequently, higher contrast ratio compared to in-plane switching display technology.